 Don’t fret if you can’t grow your favorite pepper plant.
 There are plenty of cat-safe vegetables you can grow.
 A few top choices include:

 A great idea is to grow some catnip for your feline friend.
 After all, your cat is a part of your family and deserves some treats now and then.
 Plus, catnip is perfectly safe for cats.
 It’s also hilarious to watch a cat get a bit of a kitty buzz!

-If you don’t want to grow any plants, consider buying some catnip for your cat so that they can have a rip-roaring time.
+If you don’t want to grow any plants, consider buying some catnip for your cat.
 If your cat is pestering you while you’re gardening, sprinkle some catnip in a location away from the garden so they can keep busy while you work.